Krishnamohan-Yerrabilli/Rancher-Deep-Dive/1-Intro-to-Rancher-and-Kubernetes/README.md

 - Kubernetes lacks built-in networking solution, relies on third-party plug-ins (canal, flannel, Weave)
 - OpenShift provides built-in network solution called `Open vSwitch`, a VXLAN-based software-defined network stack

+Application Deployment:

+- Kubernetes approach is to be as flexible as possible, allowing any Linux distribution and supporting Windows images
+- OpenShift standardizes the stack on RedHat products (RHEL) and puts limits on container images